cocos/cocos-docs/en/editor/publish/native-options.md

 > **Note**: after the first generation of the Android platform or the version upgrade, it is recommended to open the project through Android Studio, download the missing tools according to the prompts, and then compile and run.

-**Make** After the completion of the process, continue to click the **Run** button next to it.
+After the "Make" process is complete, continue to click the **Run** button next to it.
 Part of the compilation may continue.
 Please wait patiently or check the progress through the log file.
 The operating results of each platform are:

 - Mac/Windows platform will run the preview directly on the desktop
-- The Android platform must be connected to the real device via USB, and the preview can be run after the USB debugging is turned on on the real device
+- The Android platform must be connected to the physical device via USB, and the preview can be run after the USB debugging is turned on on the physical device.
-- The iOS platform will call the simulator to run the preview, but it is recommended to connect to the real machine through Xcode to execute **Make** and **Run**, please refer to the introduction below.
+- The iOS platform will call the simulator to run the preview, but it is recommended to connect to the physical device through Xcode to execute **Make** and **Run**, please refer to the introduction below.

 ### Via IDE

 Click the **folder icon** button in the lower left corner of the **build task**, and the build path will be opened in the file manager of the operating system.
-In this path, the `proj` under the `build` directory contains The currently built native platform project.
+In this path, the `proj` under the `build` directory contains the currently built native platform project.

 Next, open these generated native projects using the IDE corresponding to the native platform (e.g.: Xcode, Android Studio, Visual Studio) and make further operations like compilation, preview and release.